apoch/formula-engine/README.md

-# formula-engine
-## A simple but powerful embeddable scripting library for games
+## formula-engine: a simple, powerful scripting approach for games

 The Formula Engine is designed to operate around a small yet highly composable set of primitives.
 These are: